olshevski/compose-safe-args/README.md

 As simple as that.

-There is of course a bunch of other useful features that will be explained further.
-But first...

-## Add the library to your project
+## Setup

 The library uses [Kotlin Symbol Processing](https://github.com/google/ksp) for annotation processing.
-Here is what you need to add the module of your project where you are going to declare routes:
+Here is what you need to add to the module of your project where you are going to declare routes:

 ```kotlin
 plugins {